AdobeDocs/commerce-php/src/pages/best-practices/admin/placement-and-design.md

 Your extension's settings and configuration area is an appropriate place to use icons.

-For more information about icon design and Magento's icon library, see the article about  [Iconography](https://devdocs.magento.com/guides/v2.4/design-styleguide/iconography/iconography.html) in the Admin Style Guide book.
+For more information about icon design and the application's icon library, see the article about  [Iconography](https://devdocs.magento.com/guides/v2.4/design-styleguide/iconography/iconography.html) in the Admin Style Guide book.

 ### Advertising in Navigation

-It is not appropriate to use the [Admin](https://glossary.magento.com/magento-admin) navigation for marketing or to [cross-sell](https://glossary.magento.com/cross-sell) extensions after your extensions has been installed in Magento.
+It is not appropriate to use the [Admin](https://glossary.magento.com/magento-admin) navigation for marketing or to [cross-sell](https://glossary.magento.com/cross-sell) extensions after your extension has been installed.
 A [new section](#feature-extensions) is under proposal that will possibly be more suitable for marketing and advertising content.

 Do not use the name of your company or marketing jargon as part of an extension name or the extension name itself in the Admin.
 You should create a unique feature name that users will understand because people usually search for extensions by feature or function keywords, not by a company or brand name.